Military interaction with N Korea doesn’t breach int’l law: Russia UN envoy

 He later added: “Even if everything that is being said about the cooperation between Russia and North Korea by our Western colleagues is true, why is it that the United States and allies are trying to impose on everyone the flawed logic that they have the right to help the [Ukrainian President Volodymyr] Zelenskyy regime mobilise the military and intelligence of NATO, and Russia and its allies have no right to do a similar thing?”

-North Korea’s UN ambassador Song Kim told the UNSC that the DPRK and Russia “are entitled to develop bilateral relations in all fields”.
+North Korea’s UN ambassador Kim Song told the UNSC that the DPRK and Russia “are entitled to develop bilateral relations in all fields”.

 He added that “the biggest threat to international peace and security at present is the acts of the United States and its allies against peace”.